privacyguides/blog.privacyguides.org/docs/posts/twitter-elon-takeover.md

 license: BY-SA
 cover: assets/images/twitter-elon-takeover/cover.png
 ---
-# Twitter can't fill the void inside the world's richest man
+# Twitter Can't Fill the Void Inside the World's Richest Man

 Dreams sometimes come true.
 That is, if you happen to be the world's richest man.
 Elon Musk owns Twitter.
 The birdsite is *his*.